A Search Method for Large Polarization Kernels: Background

 It turns out that the rate of polarization is independent of channel $W$.
 Namely, let $\langle g_1,g_2,\dots,g_k \rangle$ be a linear code, generated by vectors $g_1,g_2,\dots, g_k$.
 Let $d_H(a,b)$ be the Hamming distance between $a$ and $b$.
 Let $d_H(b,\mathcal C) = \min_{c\in \mathcal C} d_H(b,c)$ be a minimum distance between vector $b$ and linear block code $\mathcal C$.
 Let $\wt(b) = d_H(b,\mathbf 0)$.

 The \textit{partial distances}(PD) $\mD_i, i = 0,\dots,l-1$, $l\times l$ of the kernel $K$ are defined as follows:

-The vector $\mD$ will be referred to as a \textit{partial distances profile} (PDP).
-It was shown in \cite{korada2010polar} that for any B-DMC $W$ and any $l\times l$ polarization kernels $K$ with partial distances $\{\mD_i\}^{l-1}_{i=0}$, the rate of polarization $E(K)$ is given by
+The vector $\mD$ is referred to as a \textit{partial distances profile} (PDP).
+It was shown in \cite{korada2010polar} that for any B-DMC $W$ and any $l\times l$ polarization kernels $K$ with PDP $\mD$, the rate of polarization $E(K)$ is given by

 It is possible to show that by increasing kernel dimension $l$ to infinity, it is possible to obtain $l\times l$ kernels with rate of polarization arbitrarily close to 1 \cite{korada2010polar}.
 Explicit constructions of kernels with high rate of polarization are provided in \cite{presman2015binary,lin2015linear}.